 For a typical end user, the intranet should be a digital HQ.
 It should provide quick access to the information they need most in a user-friendly interface for both mobile and desktop.
 Rather than a document repository, it should be a place for community and engagement.

-It’s no secret that adopting SharePoint does not provide this experience.
+SharePoint’s disadvantage in this area is no secret—it does not provide this experience.
 Even as far back as 2013, Forrester survey data showed that the majority of users found SharePoint difficult to use and preferred other tools.
 Since then, the gap between SharePoint and modern intranet providers has widened significantly.

 Sure, some people might argue that most companies don’t make the proper investments in SharePoint setup.
 There may be some truth behind that claim.
 However, in our view, a piece of software that has to be measured by your ability to add onto it is built on shaky ground.